-The Online Criminal Justice Master's at Saint Joseph’s University stresses theory and research, administration, and managing effective change within the criminal justice system.
+The online criminal justice master's at Saint Joseph’s University stresses theory and research, administration, and managing effective change within the criminal justice system.
 The courses built within the MSCJ curriculum were designed to shape students’ knowledge in research and the latest trends in criminal justice as well as in administrative strategies.
-The 30-credit Criminal Justice curriculum requires the following four core courses:
+The curriculum includes core courses on:

 Research Methods and Analysis